zNotChill/marmot/docs/src/content/docs/guides/paper/get_started.md

 ---
-title: Get Started with Minestom
+title: Get Started with Paper
-description: Add Marmot to your Minestom server.
+description: Add Marmot to your Paper server.
 ---

 ## Installation